-At Durham Lane School, we believe that it is part of our duty of care to ensure that our pupils are safe at all times.
-In extreme circumstances, when a member of staff has used their professional judgement and feels there is no other option, reasonable force may be used to control, or restrain, a pupil who they consider is endangering themselves, or those around them.
+In extreme circumstances, when a member of staff has used their professional judgement and feels there is no other option, 'reasonable force' may be used to control, or guide (caring Cs - a terminology used by Teamteach), a pupil who they consider is endangering themselves, or those around them.
 School staff will always try to avoid acting in a manner which may cause injury and reasonable force will only ever be used as a last resort.